 Landowners can also apply for temporary restrictions on dogs for certain purposes (e.g. on a lambing field).
 Dogs must be under effective control in areas of coastal margin.
-Existing sanctions (£1000 fine for livestock worrying and are set to increase under the Dogs (Protection of Livestock) (Amendment) Bill currently in process.
+Existing sanctions (£1000 fine for livestock worrying).
 In Scotland the maximum penalty is £40,000.